cobalt-casco/geospatial-workshop/index.md

 ## Data

-The lessons in this workshop were originally developed through a hackathon funded by the [National Ecological Observatory Network (NEON)](https://www.neonscience.org/) - an NSF funded observatory in Boulder, Colorado - in collaboration with Data Carpentry, SESYNC and CYVERSE.
-NEON is collecting data for 30 years to help scientists understand how aquatic and terrestrial ecosystems are changing.

-The data used in these lessons were collected to serve the COBALT Team Zostera's project in Casco Bay.
+The data used in these lessons were collected to serve the [COBALT Team Zostera's project in Casco Bay](https://cobaltlearningjourney.com/team-zostera/).
 They focus on either the state of maine or the Casco Bay area.
 Broadly, they come from two sources:

 - [Landsat](https://landsat.gsfc.nasa.gov/) 8 and 9 data obtained from [USGS Earth Explorer](https://earthexplorer.usgs.gov/).
 Casco Bay is found in path 11 row 30 of the Landsat archive.